Skip to main content.

 Multiple abstract submissions will be allowed; however, will be limited to no more than 2 abstract submissions per presenting author.

-Abstracts from posters presented at IM Research Day 2023 are ineligible unless additional research data has been captured since the initial presentation.
+Abstracts from posters presented at IM Research Day 2023 and 2024 are ineligible unless additional research data has been captured since the initial presentation.

 If submitting an abstract that has been previously presented at another scientific meeting, it must have been presented within the last 2 years.